 NICOA has non-voting, associate memberships for individuals who do not meet the age and/or tribal enrollment requirements.
 Non-voting associate members include American Indians or Alaska Natives under the age of 55 as well as non-Indians of all ages.
 Non-voting members are the stakeholders that ensure services reach Native elders, and their advocacy amplifies the voices of our elders.

 A voting member can be any American Indian or Alaska Native elder age 55 or older from a federally recognized tribe.
-NICOA members must be enrolled members of an American Indian tribe with a Certificate Degree of Indian Blood (CDIB) card, recognized by the U.S. Department of the Interior.
+These members must be enrolled members of an American Indian or Alaska Native tribe, band or combination of bands and tribes, recognized by the United States Department of the Interior.

-If we do not receive a copy of your CDIB, you will be notified and have to pay additional fees before attending our biennial conference.
+If we do not receive a copy of your tribal enrollment or CDIB, you will have to pay additional fees before attending our biennial conference.
 If you have any questions, call Cheryl Archibald at (505) 292-2001 or send an email.

 Voting members submit resolutions which are presented and voted on by all members attending our biennial conference.
-Our biennial conference is the place where elders can educate and recommend solutions to policymakers to help improve aging services across Indian Country.
+Our conference is where elders can come to educate and recommend solutions to policymakers to help improve aging services across Indian Country.
 Resolutions that are approved are passed on to the National Congress of American Indians for presentation to the appropriate federal government agencies.